usbarmory/usbarmory/software/buildroot/README-INTERLOCK-mark-two.md

     the emulated Ethernet over USB interface.

-  * Only at the very first boot (which therefore takes longer than subsequent ones), an encrypted partition is created and configured on volume `interlock` with default password `interlock`.
+  * Only at the very first boot (which therefore takes longer than subsequent ones), an encrypted partition is created and configured on volume `armory` with default password `usbarmory`.

-  * The INTERLOCK application is reachable at address https://10.0.0.1:4430 allowing to change default credentials (`interlock:interlock`) and interaction with the encrypted storage.
+  * The INTERLOCK application is reachable at address https://10.0.0.1:4430 allowing to change default credentials (`armory:usbarmory`) and interaction with the encrypted storage.

-    New HTTPS TLS certificates are generated at the very first boot.
+    New HTTPS TLS certificates are generated at the very first boot, you can access them, for import or customization, on the first microSD partition.

   * The 'Poweroff' action, within INTERLOCK, allows safe shutdown.